ReedRawlings/ObsidianRepo/Shitposts/Negging Shit Posts/Negging Shit Posts.md

 ~~Men who can’t separate their video games from the real-world are destined to end thousands of years of legacy building~~

 ---
 Suicide rates higher for black pill males or trans men?

 ---
+I love to tell people I’m doing nothing, but nothing is always sitting on my phone and feeling slightly bad about myself.

+---
 Women don't want to be your parents.
 You need to take the leadership role.

 ---
 Black pilled men have to be the easiest group to milk for cash after left-leaning women.

 ---
 I’ve never forced anyone to work in the cobalt mines but if it meant I wouldn’t get a new iphone this year you can bet your ass I would.

 ---
 You want to touch tips?
 No?

 Then what are we even doing…

 ---
 Incels as a movement is interesting.
 Low T behavior, external locus of control, low agency, poor self-worth.
 Have to imagine suicide rates are incredibly high.

 But I have to wonder who’s out there creating the content.
 Clearly some incel influencers cranking out misogynist blogs and videos.